tknle/MLE-leave-management-system/README.md

 This is a demo of my web app using C#, .NET Framework, Azure Services, Azure Database and App
 Allow employees to send vacation request, get approved by managers and finally add to HR's data to revise at the end of the year.
-(I cannot provide code for this app, only Demo with similar logic.
+(I cannot provide code for this app, only a Demo version with similar logic)

 Demo Website: https://leave-management20211113232243.azurewebsites.net/